coredns/coredns.io/content/blog/coredns-in-kubernetes-via-kubeadm.md

 ~~~

 ## Updating your existing cluster to use CoreDNS
-In case you have an existing cluster, it is also possible to upgrade your DNS to CoreDNS, replacing kube-dns using the `kubeadm upgrade` command.
+In case you have an existing cluster, it is also possible to upgrade your DNS service to CoreDNS, replacing kube-dns, using the `kubeadm upgrade` command.

-Using `kubeadm upgrade plan` and by setting `feature-gates` flag as `CoreDNS=true`, it is possible to check the CoreDNS version that will be installed before proceeding to apply the changes.
+It is possible to check the CoreDNS version that will be installed before proceeding to apply the changes by using `kubeadm upgrade plan` and by setting `feature-gates` flag as `CoreDNS=true`.

 Checking the CoreDNS version to upgrade:
 ~~~ text